 The great cat exhibition held in Great Britain in 1871 marks the beginning of the era of international cat breeding.
 The exhibition, which led to the awakening of interest in the field, displayed mainly Persian and shorthaired cats.

 Cat breeds are generally divided into two major categories - longhaired and shorthaired cats.
 In each of these categories, there is a variety of specific breeds.

-Cat associations in Europe and the United States officially set the standards of each breed.
-These standards change from time to time, according to the current trends of the field, and the names used to indicate specific breeds are different in the United States and Europe.
+Cat associations in Europe and the United States officially set the standards for each breed.
+These standards change from time to time, according to the current trends in the field, and the names used to indicate specific breeds are different in the United States and Europe.
 Also, some breeds are recognized as separate breeds in the United States, but not in Europe, and vice versa.

 What is ethical breeding?

 The ethical breeding of cats in catteries is a complex business.
 You may think that it is enough to buy any two purebred cats and start breeding them.
 It requires a good understanding of the genetics governing each breed and detailed knowledge of the breeding history of the specific breeding pair.